LetMeGoogleIt4You/CiscoZeroTouch/README.md

 ## With the pushed-based
 The new device loads a base configuration, and the deploy server connects to the new device and pushes IOS and device-specific design to the device.

+## Envitorment

-There is a DHCP server that will point to base confiration file. we will also need a file server for the  base confiration, device-specific configuration file and IOS images.
+We need DHCP server that will point to base confiration file.

+We also need a file server for the base confiration, device-specific configuration file and IOS images.

+## For more information
-For more information on how ZTP works look at these links:
+Do you need more information how ZTP works look at these links:

 https://github.com/jeremycohoe/IOSXE-Zero-Touch-Provisioning